dexterneo/mangas/README.md

 # Mangatek ![Codeship Status for Mangatek](https://codeship.com/projects/4a154410-a834-0133-19e4-260181bada64/status?branch=master)

-Is a tool where anyone can create and manage his(her) mangas library.
+Is a SaaS product where anyone can create and manage his(her) mangas library.

 ## Why using Mangatek ?

-If you have more than 10 mangas and you don't own all the tomes.
+If you have more than 10 mangas series and you don't own all the tomes.
 When you go to the books shop, you now know which tome is missing in your collection.

 ## Features